ruifan831/Apriori_PCY/README.md

 # Apriori_PCY
-Applying Apriori Algorithm and PCY Algorithm to find the frequent set
+Applying Apriori Algorithm and PCY Algorithm and SON Algorithm to find the frequent set in given dataset.